 Property management fees also vary by region and town.
 Many companies charge 10% of the rents for property management, some charge 12%, and some charge leasing fees as well.
 We used 12% as our default rate because we assume you could find a property manager that charges 10% with some leasing fees as well.
 You can adjust this value up or down if you know what your management costs will be.

 The tax rates should be fairly easy to find for properties if they are listed online with a local assessor or treasurer.
 If not, Zillow gives an estimate for taxes and insurance.
 Zillow is not always accurate, but this will at least give you an idea on those costs.
 Remember if you already have a mortgage in place or a good faith estimate from a lender, they may have included your taxes and insurance into your payment.

 A mortgage payment is not a simple formula to figure because you have to account for principal and interest on an amortized loan.
 We have provided a link to bankrate.com that will provide you with your mortgage payment based on the loan amount, interest rate and the length of the loan.

 If you have a loan with mortgage insurance, be sure to add this amount to the mortgage payment.
-Mortgage insurance is common on loans that require a down payment of less than 20%.
-For more information on qualifying for a loan, check out this article.
+Mortgage insurance is common on loans that require a down payment of less than 20%. check out this article.

 Other costs to consider

 Depending on what type of property you own, you may have to pay utilities, HOA dues, snow removal or other costs.
 All costs need to be considered when calculating cash flow.
-To find more information on rental rates and renting a home, please check out this article.
 I Hope you enjoy the calculator and can put it to good use!